leftthomas/ACNet/README.md

 # ACNet

-A PyTorch implementation of ACNet based on CVPR 2022 paper [ACNet: Approaching-and-Centralizing Network for Zero-Shot Sketch-Based Image Retrieval]().
+A PyTorch implementation of ACNet based on the paper [ACNet: Approaching-and-Centralizing Network for Zero-Shot Sketch-Based Image Retrieval]().

 ![Network Architecture](result/structure.png)